oobabooga/text-generation-webui/docs/01 - Chat Tab.md

 ## Mode

 The most important input field.
 It defines how the chat prompt is formatted.
-There are 3 options: chat, chat-instruct, and instruct.
+There are 3 options: `chat`, `chat-instruct`, and `instruct`.
 It is worth going into more detail about this because it seems to not be obvious to a lot of people.

 ### Instruction-following models